 Deadline: June 30th

-The Center for Disability Studies at SUNY Buffalo created the Arthur A. Schomburg Fellowship to gift $7,000 stipends to outstanding graduate students who are pursuing the M.A. in Humanities with the formal Disability Studies Concentration.
-Qualified scholars must register full-time with 9+ credits, apply for New York State residency, obtain a cumulative GPA of 3.0 or higher, have overcome an impediment or disadvantage to higher education success, and attach three recommendations.
+The Center for Disability Studies at SUNY Buffalo offers the Arthur A. Schomburg Fellowship.
+It gifts $7,000 stipends to outstanding graduate students .
+They must be pursuing the M.A. in Humanities with the formal Disability Studies Concentration.
+Qualified scholars must:

 Contact